Iamnotaspy/Iamnotaspy/README.md

 Second year solo project using C++ and openGL as a framework for creating AI steering behaviours such as:
   - Seek, Flee, Arrive, Containment(bounce off window edge), Wall Following, Flocking, WrapAround and Leader Following

-This was an incredibly satisfying project to work on as it had many moments where eveything just worked and the results were visual and fun.
+This was an incredibly satisfying project to work on as it had many moments where everything just worked and the results were visual and fun.

 Release exe and source code in steering behaviour git repo.